sanfinity-Iot/openremote/developer/Developer Guide: Preparing the environment.md

 An installation of Java 8 ([OpenJDK](http://openjdk.java.net/), [Oracle Java SE JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)) is also required.

+ All Docker and Gradle commands **must be executed in the project root directory**.

 ## Configuring a Docker host

 You should be able to execute `docker`, `docker-compose`, and ideally `docker-machine` client commands in a shell and communicate with your Docker host.